a419625887/HALM/README.md

 ## Example problem

 This example problem is used to demonstrate procedures of the HALM method.
-In this problem, we try to model lithofacies in the domain bounded by two horizons (bedding surfaces) using lithologic data in five synthetic well logs.
+In this problem, we try to model lithofacies in the domain bounded by two horizons (bedding surfaces) using lithological data in five synthetic well logs.
 The well logs contain bimodal lithology, shown in blue and yellow.
-The green portion is not constrained by the two horizons, and thus, is not used for modeling.
+The green portion of logs is outside the domain, and thus, is not used for modeling.

 <img src="/Plots/Dip_domain_view.png" width="500">